RNGoddity/about-rngoddity/README.md

 💌 *Need a template?
 Just copy this and send it:*

-> Hey, I saw you were looking for an artist for world-building.
+> Hey, I saw you were looking for an artist for world-building or characters.
 > I have experience in **[x, y, z]** — here’s my portfolio: **[link]**
 > Excited to hear more about the project!